ISE-Neutrino/api-testing/docs/e2e-test.md

 ## Context

-During our last engagement with one of financial sector client and after finishing the first iteration of the API endpoints implementation, one of the tasks that we had to do was to test the API endpoints end-to-end to make sure that the APIs were working as expected and allows the developers to demonstrate there work by the end of each sprint.
-So we did a comparison between different tools for API testing and HTTP files (HTTP/Rest Client) is selected for this purpose.
+During our recent engagement with a financial sector client, and after completing the initial iteration of the API endpoints implementation, an important task was to perform end-to-end testing of the API endpoints to ensure that the APIs are working as intended, and to enable developers to demonstrate their work at the end of each sprint.
+We compared various tools and chose HTTP files with HTTP/Rest Client for this purpose.

 Our selection criteria were: